blablack/fawnarevagh-kube/README.md

 ## Netplan

-Our server will use ethernet and wifi as a backup network.
+Our servers use Netplan for the network configuration.
-In addition, it will override the DNS IP advertised by the router.
+Let's update it to override the DNS IP advertised by the router.

-Update the configuration file in `/etc/netplan/`
+Here is an example of a configuration file found in `/etc/netplan/`

 ```
 network:
   version: 2
   ethernets:
     eno1:
-      dhcp4: no
-  wifis:
-    wlp2s0:
-      dhcp4: no
-      access-points:
-        "MYSSID":
-          password: "MYWIFIPASSORD"
-  bonds:
-    bond0:
       dhcp4: yes
-      interfaces: [ eno1, wlp2s0 ]
       dhcp4-overrides:
         use-dns: false
       nameservers:
         addresses: [ 192.168.2.1 ]
-      parameters:
-        primary: eno1
-        mode: active-backup
-        transmit-hash-policy: layer3+4
-        mii-monitor-interval: 1

 ```

 ## Setup